 Naturally such a system is only a partial solution and cannot cater for unusually complex situations.
-In such a case we plan to breakout to a VRS (see Section 2).
+In such a case we plan to breakout to a video relay system.
 Currently this faces technical and affordability hurdles.
-The VRS will have to receive state funding, a political problem.
+The video relay service will have to receive state funding, a political problem.
 Secondly the phones will have to have high quality front facing cameras and high communications bandwidth that prioritizes video.

-3.3 Authoring tool
+3.3 Authoring Tool

-Once a new scenario is identified for implementation, a domain expert will be included to help formulate the conversation/dialogue required.
+Once a new scenario is identified for implementation, a domain expert will be included to help formulate the conversation/ dialogue required.
 The authoring tool provides:

-- 1. an interface for the dialogue to be mapped out and to populate the dialogue with videos and images; - 2. an asset manager (database) to hold all this information; - 3. an output generator that produces the information for the application in a given scenario; - 4. an interface to help both domain and SASL experts verify the content and ordering of the Sign-Support scenario.
+- 1. an interface for the dialogue to be mapped out and to populate the dialogue with videos and images; - 2. an asset manager (database) to hold all this information; - 3. an output generator that produces the information for the application in a given scenario; - 4. an interface to help both domain and SASL experts verify the content and ordering of the SignSupport scenario.

 The output from the authoring tool is a well-defined schema for the dialogue together with links to sign language videos and pictures.
-A mobile application processes the schema in order to present the user interface to the end users (see Figure 2).
+A mobile application processes the schema in order to present the user interface to the end users.

-4 RESULTS
+4. RESULTS